High quality design and small footprint DAF

 - Reinforced plastic components reduce wear and corrosion

-- White water system utilises a pressure vessel to negate the need for diffusers within the flotation tank
+- White water system utilises a pressure vessel to negate the need for diffusers within the floatation tank

 - Abattoirs, meat and poultry wastewater treatment